UBC-Solar/sunlink/README.md

 ## Parser API

-Refer to [API.md](/API.md) for the full documentation of the endpoints that the parser exposes.
+Refer to [API.md](/docs/API.md) for the full documentation of the endpoints that the parser exposes.

+## Directory structure

+- `config`: stores config files for Grafana and Influx.
+- `core`: contains the CAN parsing Python implementation and some utility functions.
+- `dashboards`: contains the provisioned Grafana dashboard JSONs.
+- `dbc`: stores DBC files for CAN parsing.
+- `docs`: contains Markdown system documentation.
+- `examples/environment`: contains example `.env` config files.
+- `images`: contains images relevant to the telemetry system.
+- `provisioning`: contains YAML files that provision the initial dashboards and data sources for Grafana.
+- `test`: contains test framework for the CAN parser.

 ## Screenshots